Safety and security centre

 - Your PIN (Personal Identification Number) must remain a secret, preferably memorised, or else kept completely separate from your card.

-- While a card is issued with a random PIN, customers can change this to any number at any time at a Grobank suite.
+- While a card is issued with a random PIN, customers can change this to any number at any time at an Access Bank business suite or branch.

 - Your PIN should be easy for you to remember but difficult for anyone else to guess.